easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_QUICK_REF.md

 ```
 🔒 Your keys stay on your computer
    └─ Never sent to anyone but LLM service
-   └─ Never visible to Q-IDE developers
+   └─ Never visible to Top Dog developers
    └─ Treat like passwords

-⚡ Q-IDE uses them on your behalf
+⚡ Top Dog uses them on your behalf
    └─ You don't sign into LLM websites
-   └─ Q-IDE signs in using your key
+   └─ Top Dog signs in using your key
    └─ You get AI responses

 🎯 You control everything